OviDanielB/CINI_SmartLightingSystem_Dashboard/README.md

   simplified and basic distribution of Linux.

  ### Node Start
- To start the server, you first need to install all node depencies with
+ To start the server, you first need to install all node dependencies with
   ```
   npm install
  ```